The while

 This while

-loop runs while the value of counter
+loop executes while the value of counter

 is less than or equal to 10.
 In each iteration, the current value of counter